arrow-kt/arrow/docs/move-to-multi-repo/how-to-manage-several-repositories.md

 ## Gradle tasks

-One of the drawbacks of multi-repo is the ability to check changes that could impact on other repositories.
+One of the drawbacks of the multi-repo is the ability to check changes that could impact on other repositories.

 In order to overcome that situation, new Gradle tasks are provided for every repository:

 ```
+$> cd <arrow-library-repository>
 $> ./gradlew tasks

 ...